-- Potentially tainted dried coconut has prompted the national recall of two products linked to a Salmonella outbreak in which 13 people have become ill across eight states.
+- Potentially tainted dried coconut prompted the national recall of two products linked to an outbreak in which 13 people became ill across eight states.
 The products: International Harvest Organic Go Smile!
 Dried Coconut Raw, and Natural Grocers Coconut Smiles Organic.

 - Health officials in Colorado investigated an outbreak in which 35 people were sickened by food produced by Burrito Delight restaurants in Fort Lupton and Dacono.

 - An outbreak from November 2017 in which one person died and three were hospitalized came to light in Aurora, CO.
-The outbreak was traced to the “family combo” at La California restaurant (1685 Peoria Street).
+The outbreak was traced to the “family combo” at La California restaurant.
 A total of 33 people were sickened.